sibeshkar/sibeshkar.github.io/content/notes/questions.md

 Space Exploration :
 1. What does the tech tree to industrialize/colonize the galaxy look like?
 2. What does the first self-replicating probe to colonize space look like?
-3. Why does it seem like we are alone?
+3. Why does it seem like we are alone in the universe?

 Reality :

 1. Why and how did the universe start and how will it end, if at all?
-2. What unifies the discrete quantum scale with the continuous macro scales?
+2. What unifies the discrete quantum scale with the continuous macroscopic scales?
-3. How can two quantum particles on two ends of the universe be understood as if they were right on top of each another?
+3. How can two quantum particles on two ends of the universe be understood as if they were right on top of each another i.e. non-locality?
 4. What is the true nature of causality in a non-local universe?
 5. How could local perception of space and time emerge from a non-local underlying reality?
 6. What happens when a quantum superposition collapses upon measurement?